asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 * When the user picks a pet, fetch the pet details by `id` from the following API endpoint: `GET https://api.petfinder.com/v2/animals/{id}` and display the pet details: `name`, `breed`, `size`, `age`, `color`, `status`.
 * Redirect the prompt back to the 3-questions prompt.

-### Bonus Requirement (3 extra points)
+### Optional Bonus Requirement (3 extra points)
-Integrate a list of bookmarks, as array of pet name and id, add a prompt to add or remove a pet from the bookmark list after the pet details are displayed, display the list of bookmarks after you add or remove the pet from the list and then take the user to the 3-questions prompt.
+Integrate a list of bookmarks, as array of pet `name` and `id`, integrate an additional prompt after the pet details are displayed to:
+* add the selected pet from the bookmark list (if it is not already added)
+* remove the selected pet from the bookmark list (if it is already added)
+* display the full list of bookmarks
+* go to the 3-questions search prompt
 The bookmark list must also be persisted on the hard-disk and retrieved when the application bootstrap.

 ### Application specifications
 * Use Object-Oriented programming when possible.